FAQ

 Click here to see the relevant screen.

-4. Click on the Verify button.
-You will get an alert on the 2 changes.
+5. Click on the Verify button.
+You will get an alert on the change - a new file added.

 Click here to see the relevant screen.